 Notes

-- Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+- Xanthan Gum – If your gluten free flour blend does not contain xanthan gum or guar gum, please add 1 teaspoon.

-- Yeast - Double-check the brand you use is gluten free.
+- Yeast – Double-check the brand you use is gluten-free.
 Red Star Platinum is NOT gluten free!

-- These gluten free pumpkin cinnamon rolls will keep for up to 4 days in an air-tight container or up to 4 months in the freezer.
+- These gluten-free pumpkin cinnamon rolls will keep for up to 4 days in an airtight container or up to 4 months in the freezer.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition